sukruburakcetin/mapillary-explorer-sprite-source/README.md

 These files are generated from Mapillary traffic sign & objects(points) SVG sources and will be used for symbol rendering in the Experience Builder widget.

-# Mapillary Traffic Sign & Bbjects(Points) Sprite Builder
+# Mapillary Traffic Sign & Objects(Points) Sprite Builder

 This guide explains how to build **Mapillary traffic sign sprite sheets** (PNG + JSON) using **Node.js 22**.
 The process converts all Mapillary traffic sign SVGs into PNG format and bundles them into a single sprite image with layout metadata.